 - Heat BUTTER in a 3-quart skillet or sauce pot over medium-high.

-- Add FLOUR and continue stirring until vegetables absorb the flour.
+- Add FLOUR and stir until vegetables absorb the flour.

 - Remove from heat.
-Stir in PEAS, SHREDDED CHICKEN, THYME, SALT, and PEPPER and transfer to a 9" x 7" baking dish, spreading evenly.
+Stir in PEAS, SHREDDED CHICKEN, THYME, SALT, and PEPPER.

-- Gently spread the potatoes evenly over the surface and sprinkle CHEDDAR CHEESE and PARSLEY.
+- Gently spread mashed potatoes evenly over the surface.
+Sprinkle CHEDDAR CHEESE and PARSLEY over the top.

 - Bake 30 minutes (uncovered) until sauce is bubbling.
 Carefully remove from oven and allow to set up for 10 minutes.
 Serve warm.